oneminch/Notes/JavaScript.md

         - Unlike `let`, `var` has no block scope; it creates either function-scoped or global-scoped variables.

 **Constants**
-- are like variable except that:
+- are like variables except that:
     - they must be initialized upon declaration.
     - after initializing, a new value can't be assigned to them.

 ```javascript
 let a;		// ✅ valid, no error